robgc/sento-crawler/README.md

 ## Configuring the tool

-Follow these steps:

-- Create a `config.ini` file from a copy of `config.example.ini` and adjust the configuration according to your needs.
-If you use the PostgreSQL container provided in Sento API instructions, let the default value of `sento-db` in `[postgres].host`.
+Create a `config.ini` file from a copy of `config.example.ini` and adjust the configuration according to your needs.
+If you use the PostgreSQL container provided in Sento API instructions, let the default value of `sento-db` in the `[postgres].host` section of your `config.ini`.

-- Set your secrets in a `.env` file, make a copy of the `example.env` file.
-  Keep in mind that you need a Twitter Developer account and a set of consumer API keys.
+## Running the tool

+- **With Docker**: run `docker-compose up -d`, this will compile the container image for you if you have not done it previously.
+If you make any changes to your `config.ini` after running the container you will need to stop it, remove it and recreate the container's image before creating another container instance.
+This container will try to connect to the `sento-net` Docker network, where the PostGIS container is listening for connections.

+- **Running locally**:
+  - Install the necessary dependencies in a virtual environment with `pipenv sync`.
+  - Run the following command `pipenv run sento_api/main.py`, this will start Sento Crawler.

 # License